Think retiring rich is out of reach for most people? Think again. With a little planning and self-discipline, you could be rich before you know it.

 Rule 1: Spend less than you earn

-The formula for retiring rich starts with you actually putting money in the bank.
-Social Security alone isn’t enough to have you living the good life during your golden years.
+The formula for retiring rich starts with you putting money in the bank.
+Social Security benefits alone won’t be enough to live the good life during your golden years.

-Stacy recommends you spend only 90 percent of the money you make and sock the remaining 10 percent away.
+Money Talks News founder Stacy Johnson recommends you spend only 90 percent of the money you make and sock the remaining 10 percent away.

 If you have zero savings right now, concentrate on building up an emergency fund in a savings account first.
 Once your rainy-day fund is full, put that 10 percent you’re not spending into a dedicated retirement fund.

 Thanks to the power of compounding interest, a little money saved now can go a long way at retirement time.
 But to get the most benefit, you’ll want to start saving as early as possible.

 Let’s say you’re 20 years old and can manage to put away only $100 a month into your retirement fund.
 Assuming you average 8 percent returns, you’ll be closing in on a half-million dollars by age 65.
 Even better, over that 45-year period, you’ll only have invested $54,000 of your money to get all that cash in return.